HES-XPLAIN/dimlpfidex/doc.md

 # Temporary documentation
 *Used to remember what to write in the future official documentation*

-#### Files extension:
-- No check on files names inputed by the user, its on the user responsibility to input filenames that are logic/sane/whatever

-Advices :
-- ruleFile : .rls
-- predictionFile : .out
-- weightFile : .wts
-- images : .png
-- other files : .txt

 #### JSON templates:
 - Explain how to write a list type (with "")